-- 4xAGP Slot The 4xAGP slot is used to install a graphics adapter that supports the 4xAGP specifications and has a 4xAGP edge connector. - PCI Slots PCI slots are used to install expansion cards that have the 32-bit PCI interface. - AMR Slot The AMR (Audio Modem Riser) slot is an industry standard slot that allows for the installation of a special audio/modem riser card.
+4xAGP The 4xAGP slot is used to install a graphics adapter that supports the Slot 4xAGP specifications and has a 4xAGP edge connector.

+PCI Slots PCI slots are used to install expansion cards that have the 32-bit PCI your area and install it directly into the AMR slot.

+AMR Slot The AMR (Audio Modem Riser) slot is an industry standard slot that allows for the installation of a special audio/modem riser card.
 Different territories have different regulations regarding the specifications of a modem card.
-You can purchase an AMR card that is approved in your area and install it directly into the AMR slot.
+You can purchase an AMR card that is approved in